wantedly/react-declassify/README.md

         ~
 ```

+### Cause

-Cause: in DefinitelyTyped, `React.FC` is typed slightly stricter than the `render` method.
+In DefinitelyTyped, `React.FC` is typed slightly stricter than the `render` method.
 You are expected a single element or `null`.

 We leave this untransformed because it is known not to cause problems at runtime.

+### Solution

 An extra layer of a frament `<> ... </>` suffices to fix the type error.

 ## Assumptions